Convergence Rate Analysis of a Stochastic Trust Region Method via Submartingales: The first order STORM algorithm

 \end{itemize} \end{assumption} \begin{remark} In \cite{ChenMenickellyScheinberg2014} the analysis of the algorithm requires an additional assumption that $\eta_2\geq \kappa_{ef}$ and for simplicity it is further assumed that $\eta_2\geq \kappa_{bhm}$.
-Thus assumption is undesirable since it restricts the size of the steps that can be taken by the trust region algorithm.
-In this paper we manages to improve the analysis and drop this assumption, hence allowing $\eta_2$ to be set to a small value.
+This assumption is undesirable since it restricts the size of the steps that can be taken by the trust region algorithm.
+In this paper we manage to improve the analysis and drop this assumption, hence allowing $\eta_2$ to be set to a small value.
 Note that small values of $\eta_2$ imply small $\epsilon_F$ because of Assumption \ref{ass:models_estim}(c), so there is a potential trade-off in choosing $\eta_2$.
 On the other hand, this relationship indicates that when $\epsilon_F=0$, that is when there is no error in the function estimates, then $\eta_2$ can be arbitrarily small. \end{remark}

 Under Assumption \ref{ass:models_estim}, $P\{I_k J_k=1|\mathcal{F}_{k-1}^{M\cdot F}\}\geq \alpha\beta$ and $P\{I_k+J_k=0|\mathcal{F}_{k-1}^{M\cdot F}\}\leq (1-\alpha)(1-\beta)$.
-At iteration $k$, if $I_kJ_k=1$ then the behavior of the algorithm reduces to that of an (inexact) deterministic algorithm; while if $I_k+J_k=0$, then not only may the algorithm produce a bad step, but it also may accept this bad step by mistaking it for an improving step.
+At iteration $k$, if $I_kJ_k=1$ then the behavior of the algorithm reduces to that of an (inexact) deterministic algorithm; while if $I_k+J_k=0$, then not only may the algorithm produce a bad step (that is a step which increases the objective function), but it also may accept this bad step by mistaking it for an improving step (that is a step that decreases the function value).
 In the cases when only one of $I_k=0$ and $J_k=0$ holds, then either the model is good but the estimates are faulty, or the estimates are good and the model is faulty.
 In this case an improving step is still possible, but a bad step is not.
 In the worst case, no step is taken and the trust region radius is reduced.
 The main idea of our framework is to choose probabilities of $I_kJ_k=1$ and $I_k+J_k=0$ occurring according to the possible corresponding decrease and increase in $f(x)$, so that in expectation, $f(x)$ is sufficiently reduced.